History of wireless telegraphy and broadcasting in Nauru: World War II

-Japanese forces launched simultaneous attacks against US, Australian, British and Dutch forces, on 8 December 1941 (7 December in the w:western hemisphere).
+Japanese forces launched simultaneous attacks against US, Australian, British and Dutch forces, on 8 December 1941 (7 December in the Western Hemisphere).
 That same day, a Japanese surveillance aircraft was sighted above Nauru.
 The first attack took place on 9 December; three planes flying from the w:Marshall Islands bombed the wireless station at Nauru, but failed to cause any damage.
 The Nauruans, warned by observers on Ocean Island 350 km to the east, managed to seek shelter before the attack.
 The following day, another plane made a second attempt on the radio station.
 The third day, four planes made a low-altitude strike and finally destroyed it.
 During these three days, 51 bombs were dropped on or close to the station.
 The governor of the island, Lieutenant-Colonel Frederick Chalmers, sent a message to w:Canberra stating that he thought the Japanese had not destroyed phosphate production facilities because they intended to occupy the island for its resources.
 All maritime contact with the rest of the world was interrupted.

 It is interesting to note that there do not appear to have been any contemporaneous Australian newspaper reports of the occupation on Nauru by Japanese forces:

 Operation RY was the name given by the Japanese to their plan to invade and occupy Nauru and Ocean Island.
 The operation was originally set to be executed in May 1942, immediately following Operation MO (the invasion of New Guinea and the Solomon Islands), and before Operation MI (the attack on Midway).

 The first attempt to occupy Nauru began on 11 May, when an Imperial Japanese invasion force consisting of a cruiser, two mine-layers and two destroyers, with Special Naval Landing Force units, under the command of Rear Admiral Shima Kiyohide, departed Rabaul.
 The task force was attacked by the United States Navy submarine S-42, leading to the loss of the minelayer Okinoshima.
 Attempts by the rest of the task force to continue with the operation were called off after Japanese reconnaissance aircraft sighted the American aircraft carriers USS Enterprise and Hornet heading towards Nauru.